 Tommy Sherwood: What is your name and major?

-Alexander Felix: My name is Alexander Felix, and I major in political science and minor in journalism.
+Alexander Felix: My name is Alexander Felix, and my major is political science.

 TS: What do you want to do post-graduation?